dotnet/docs/docs/visual-basic/developing-apps/programming/log-info/walkthrough-determining-where-my-application-log-writes-information.md

 ### To determine the listeners for My.Application.Log

 1. Locate the assembly's configuration file.
-If you are developing the assembly, you can access the app.config in [!INCLUDE[vsprvs](~/includes/vsprvs-md.md)] from the **Solution Explorer**.
+If you are developing the assembly, you can access the app.config in Visual Studio from the **Solution Explorer**.
 Otherwise, the configuration file name is the assembly's name appended with ".config", and it is located in the same directory as the assembly.

     > [!NOTE]
     >  Not every assembly has a configuration file.